-This command sets the buffer size for average or peak measurement.
+This command sets the buffer size for average trigger measurement.
 It must be used in conjunction with external trigger.

 It can only be set when frequency sweep is disabled (FREQ:STEP 0).
 Otherwise, this parameter will be automatically overwritten by frequency sweep step.
-If trace display is turned on, the measurement window will be restored to single numeric or analog depends on the number of measurement channel.

-This command is only applicable when used with 8480, N8480, E4410, E9300, E9320 or N1920 power sensors (average or peak).
+This command is only applicable when used with 8480, N8480, E4410, or E9300 sensor (Average mode only).